 To make changes to the information listed on the website, Project Managers must update their account information in the Community Solar Program Platform.
-Instructions on using the Platform, including on updating Project Manager account information, can be found on the Project Manager Resources page of the program website, www.oregoncsp.org.
+Instructions on using the Platform, including on updating Project Manager account information, can be found on the Project Manager Resources page of the Program website, www.oregoncsp.org.

 Information that cannot be updated by the Project Manager through the Community Solar Program Platform include: Project Manager's legal business name, assumed business name (DBA), business type, insurance details and details regarding Projects that have been Precertified and Certified.
-To request changes to these Project Manager details, the Project Manager should contact the Program Administrator by emailing administrator@oregoncsp.org or following the Project revision instructions described in Chapter 4: Project Pre-certification.
+To request changes to these Project Manager details, the Project Deleted: project